xmzzyo/LTV-prediction/README.md

 ### Citation
 If you find our paper or code is useful for your research work, please cite the following BibTex:

-> @article{Xing2021LearningRU,
+> @inproceedings{xing2021learning,
   title={Learning Reliable User Representations from Volatile and Sparse Data to Accurately Predict Customer Lifetime Value},
-  author={Mingzhe Xing and Shuqing Bian and Wayne Xin Zhao and Zhen Xiao and Xinji Luo and Cunxiang Yin and Jing Cai and Yancheng He},
+  author={Xing, Mingzhe and Bian, Shuqing and Zhao, Wayne Xin and Xiao, Zhen and Luo, Xinji and Yin, Cunxiang and Cai, Jing and He, Yancheng},
-  journal={Proceedings of the 27th ACM SIGKDD Conference on Knowledge Discovery \& Data Mining},
+  booktitle={Proceedings of the 27th ACM SIGKDD Conference on Knowledge Discovery \& Data Mining},
+  pages={3806--3816},
   year={2021}
 }